yaybu/touchdown/docs/config/aws/cloudfront.rst

     .. attribute:: enabled

         Whether or not this distribution is active.
+A distribution must be enabled before it can be accessed by a client.
+It must be disabled before it can be deleted.

     .. attribute:: origins

         A list of :class:`Origin` resources that the Distribution acts as a front-end for.

-You must provide a default cache behaviour.
-You may optionally provide a list of cache behaviours.
-CloudFront will do path matching on these first, and then fall back to the default behaviour.

     .. attribute:: default_cache_behavior